 There are > 100 serotypes of EHEC; O157:H7 is the best-known, but many others cause similar illness.

-EHEC have a bovine reservoir, so outbreaks often result from ingestion of undercooked beef, but many other foods (eg, fresh produce, raw milk) and sources (eg, direct exposure to animals) may be involved.
+EHEC have a bovine reservoir, so outbreaks often result from ingestion of undercooked beef (eg, hamburgers), but many other foods (eg, fresh produce, raw milk) and sources (eg, direct exposure to animals) may be involved.

-Use stool tests to identify Shiga toxin and cultures to identify EHEC.
+Use stool tests to identify Shiga toxin, and use cultures (require special media) to identify EHEC.

 Provide supportive care; antibiotics are not helpful.

-Monitor at-risk patients (eg, children < 5 yr, the elderly) for signs of hemolytic-uremic syndrome for a week or two after onset of illness.
+Monitor at-risk patients (eg, children < 5 years, older people) for signs of hemolytic-uremic syndrome for a week or two after onset of illness.